Soccer Penalty Shootout: Laws of The Game

 What is a Soccer Penalty Shootout?

-Also all of the players involved in the shootout must stand at the center line of the field during the penalty kicks.
-Both teams take an equal number of penalty shots, five, and the team that scores the most goals of those five kicks is the match winner.
+Also, all players involved in the shootout must stand on the center line of the field during the penalty kicks.
+During a penalty shootout, teams take five penalty shots, and the team that scores the most goals is the match winner.

-However, if both teams are tied after the five kicks, the match goes into sudden death, meaning that the team that misses first loses.
+If both teams are tied after the five kicks, the match goes into sudden death, meaning that the team that misses first loses.

 When are Penalty Shootouts Used?

 Although penalty shootouts can be some of the most exciting and nerve-wracking parts of the beautiful game, they are not as common as most people may think.
-Penalty shootouts are a tie breaking method that is only used during matches that cannot end in draws and need clear winners, such as major tournaments like the World Cup and Champions League games
+Penalty shootouts are a tie-breaking method that is only used during matches that cannot end in draws and need clear winners, such as major tournaments like the World Cup and Champions League games

 Image by source